 Focused Practice in Hospital Medicine

-The Focused Practice in Hospital Medicine (FPHM) MOC program assesses, recognizes and sets standards for the specific knowledge, skills and attitudes of general internists who focus their practice in the care of patients in an inpatient setting.
+The Focused Practice in Hospital Medicine (FPHM) Maintenance of Certification (MOC) program assesses, recognizes and sets standards for the specific knowledge, skills and attitudes of general internists who focus their practice in the care of patients in an inpatient setting.

 While the FPHM MOC program is not a subspecialty, it is a variation of Internal Medicine certification.
 Physicians cannot participate in both the FPHM and Internal Medicine MOC programs simultaneously.